You are now in the main content area

 Case Studies

-Case studies are opportunities for students to apply their learning to real-world scenarios by working through complex, ambiguous real-world problems.
+Case studies provide opportunities for students to apply their learning to real-world scenarios by working through complex, ambiguous real-world problems.
+Students use course concepts and theories to find solutions while considering potential risks and opportunities associated with various outcomes.

 Capstone

-Capstone courses and projects allow learners to apply the skills and knowledge they’ve acquired from all program courses and unite topics to solve a problem.
+Capstone courses and projects allow students to apply the skills and knowledge acquired from all program courses and unite topics to solve a problem.
 Capstone projects can be research or community-based, depending on the program of study.

 Community-Based Learning